Site logo

 The Andalusian is the grandfather of modern horse breeds.
 The exact origins are unknown.
 But old paintings show Spanish kings and queens using the Andalusian in wars as early as the 15th century.

 They’re medium-sized horses, around 15.5 hands, that mature at 908 to 1,129 pounds.
-But you can quickly point out the muscular hindquarters.
+But you can point out the muscular hindquarters.
 As such, Andalusian horses excel in training, jumping, and dressage sports.

 The average Andalusian horse costs $10,000.
 But prime stallions from superior bloodlines cost at least $50,000.